Khaki: Khaki

-The color shown at right matches the color designated as khaki in the 1930 book A Dictionary of Color, the standard for color nomenclature before the introduction of computers.
+The color shown adjacent matches the color designated as khaki in the 1930 book A Dictionary of Color, the standard for color nomenclature before the introduction of computers.
+It corresponds to RAL 1001 Beige in the RAL colour standard.

 Dark khaki

-At right is displayed the web color dark khaki.

-It corresponds to Dark Khaki in the X11 color names.
+Adjacent is displayed the web color dark khaki.
+It corresponds to Dark Khaki in the X11 color names and to RAL 7008 Khaki Gray in the RAL colour standard.

 Khaki green

-At right is displayed the color khaki green, sometimes called simply khaki in Commonwealth countries.
+Adjacent is displayed the color khaki green, sometimes called simply khaki in Commonwealth countries.
+It corresponds to RAL 6003 Olive Green in the RAL colour standard.
 It is more commonly called olive green or olive drab.